liubinyi/LolReactWeb/README.md

 #How it works
 * Load summoner Info
+* Choose Your Rune Page
 * Load rune page
+* Choose Your Mastery Page
 * Load Mastery Page
 * Choose Your favorite Chamption
+* Choose Your Item and Apply the effect
 * Choose Your Build

 #npm pacakages